haquema/makers-javascript-fndamentals/challenges/05_calling_apis.md

 Create a function `fetchJson` (in `fetchJson.js`) which accepts one URL, and one callback function as arguments.

-It should send an HTTP request using `got` to the URL, and calls the given function with the received response's data.
+It should send an HTTP request using `get` to the URL, and calls the given function with the received response's data.
 This data should be parsed from JSON into a plain JavaScript object.